mattallen-it/iam-infrastructure-labs/Lab-01-Identity-Infrastructure-Foundation/README.md

 ---

-# Outcome
+## Outcome

-A Windows Server virtual machine (**DC01**) was successfully deployed within a Hyper-V virtualized environment.
+A Windows Server 2022 virtual machine (**MRTG-DC01**) was successfully deployed within an isolated Hyper-V environment.

-This system will serve as the **primary domain controller** for the IAM lab infrastructure and will be used to deploy Active Directory services in the next lab.
+This system establishes the foundational identity infrastructure layer and will be promoted to a Domain Controller in the next phase.

+The environment now supports the deployment of Active Directory Domain Services and centralized authentication within a controlled internal network.

 ---